Things to Do in Karlovy Vary – Best Day Trips From Prague

-Check Out the Hot Spring Colonnade and its Resident Geyser
+Check Out the Hot Spring Colonnade and Its Resident Geyser

 Built in the 1970s the Hot Spring Colonnade certainly isn’t the most attractive building in Karlovy Vary but it’s still worth visiting.
 The building is home to the town’s warmest hot spring running at 162° F and a geyser that spurts water 40 feet into the air.
 Unfortunately, the space around the geyser was under construction when we visited so we didn’t see it for ourselves but can imagine it is quite the site.

-Visit the Jan Becher Museum and Drink Becherovka
+Things to Do in Karlovy Vary – Visit the Jan Becher Museum and Drink Becherovka

 Joking referred to as Karlovy Vary’s 14th spring by locals, and as the “Original Jaggermeister” by others, Becherovka is one of the Czech Republic’s oldest world-renowned brands.
 We reckon the tour of the Jan Becher museum is worth the price of admission simply for the three shots you get at the end.
 If sampling different flavors of liqueur is not enough for you, there is some interesting historical context found in the Museum’s presentation.
 Nothing that will change your life, but a moderately compelling way to spend 40 minutes.

-Grab Your Camera and Head to Loket
+Things to Do in Karlovy Vary – Grab Your Camera and Head to Loket

 Historic Loket, located about eight miles from Karlovy Vary, is well worth the 22 minute bus ride.
 We took a few hours while in Karlovy Vary to visit this pint-sized town, and ended up wishing we had dedicated much more time to it.
 To call Loket stunning is a bit of an understatement.